 Threat actors are often sophisticated criminal organizations that seize sensitive company data and target backup systems before issuing a “pay up or else” ultimatum.
 The ransom now being demanded is also significantly higher—often tens of millions of dollars.

-See the latest with the 2023 White House Cybersecurity Strategy
+See the 2023 White House Cybersecurity Strategy

 Ransomware Protection Is a National Security Priority